FXX: 2013–2019: Beginnings

-In October 2013, oil company ExxonMobil sued Fox for trademark infringement of its service mark, the interlocking X of its Exxon fuel brand.
+In October 2013, oil company ExxonMobil sued Fox for trademark infringement and claimed that FXX's logo infringed the interlocking X of its Exxon fuel brand.
 The network disputed the company's claim that there was the possibility of confusion, with a spokesperson explaining that "we are confident that viewers won't tune into FXX looking for gas or motor oil and drivers won't pull up to an Exxon pump station expecting to get It's Always Sunny in Philadelphia."
-The parties agreed to dismiss the suit in October 2015.
+ExxonMobil and 21CF dismissed the lawsuit in October 2015.

 On November 15, 2013, FXX acquired broadcast syndication rights to the Fox series The Simpsons.
-Original contracts had previously stated that syndication rights for the series would not be sold to cable until the series conclusion in deference to the local broadcast stations throughout the United States which had carried the series in syndication since the fall of 1993.
+Original contracts had previously stated that syndication rights for the series would not be sold to cable until the series' conclusion in deference to the local broadcast stations throughout the United States which had carried the series in syndication since the fall of 1993.
 However, all parties had not projected the series' longevity, nor of the technological advances since 1993.

-The series premiered on August 21, 2014, starting with a twelve-day marathon.
-This featured the first 552 episodes (every single episode that had already been released at the time) aired chronologically, including The Simpsons Movie, which FX Networks had already owned the rights to air.
-The first day of the marathon was the highest rated broadcast day in the history of the network so far, the ratings more than tripled those of regular prime time programming for FXX.
-Ratings during the first six nights of the marathon grew night after night, with the network ranking within the top 5 networks in basic cable each night.
-It was said to be the longest continuous marathon in the history of television, until VH1 Classic broke FXX's record with their nineteen-day marathon of Saturday Night Live.
+The series premiered on the network on August 21, 2014, starting with a twelve-day marathon.
+This featured the first 552 episodes (every episode that had been released at the time) aired chronologically, including The Simpsons Movie, which FX Networks had already owned the rights to air.
+The first day of the marathon was the highest rated broadcast day in the history of FXX at that time, the ratings more than tripled those of regular prime time programming for FXX.
+Ratings during the first six nights of the marathon grew night after night, with FXX ranking within the top 5 networks in basic cable each night.
+It became the longest continuous marathon in the history of television, until VH1 Classic broke FXX's record with their nineteen-day marathon of Saturday Night Live in February 2015.